Left Behind (2014 film): Production

-On August 7, 2008, Cloud Ten Pictures announced that it had entered into a settlement agreement resolving the two lawsuits against it and Namesake Entertainment, which co-produced the original trilogy.
+On August 7, 2008, Cloud Ten Pictures entered into a settlement agreement resolving the two lawsuits against it and Namesake Entertainment, which co-produced the original trilogy.
 The suit was filed by Tim LaHaye.
 The settlement ended a legal dispute over the Left Behind film rights that began in 2000.

-On October 1, 2010, Cloud Ten again reacquired rights to the film.
-Cloud Ten announced that they were rebooting the Left Behind film series.
-It was in the news that they planned on making the remake of the big-budgeted theatrically released film series based on the novel Left Behind.
+On October 1, 2010, Cloud Ten again reacquired rights to the film, paving the way for a reboot of the Left Behind film series.

-On October 31, 2011, it was reported that Paul LaLonde and John Patus, who worked on World at War together, had written a screenplay for the reboot.
-On October 19, 2012, it was reported in The Hollywood Reporter that stunt artist Vic Armstrong was set to direct the reboot film with the budget around $15 million.
+By October 31, 2011, Paul LaLonde and John Patus, who worked on World at War together, had written a screenplay for the reboot.
+By October 19, 2012, stunt artist Vic Armstrong was set to direct the reboot film with the budget around $15 million.

 Casting

-On October 19, 2012, The Hollywood Reporter reported that Nicolas Cage was in talks to join the cast as a lead actor.
-He portrays the lead role of Rayford Steele in the film.
-In December 2012, it was reported that Chad Michael Murray was in talks to join the cast, to play the role of journalist Cameron "Buck" Williams.
-On January 3, 2013, Ashley Tisdale joined to play the role of Chloe Steele in the film.
-In March 2013, Tia Mowry was in talks to join the cast of the film; later she joined.
-It was announced on August 9 that Tisdale dropped out due to scheduling conflicts.
-At that time, it was also announced that Jordin Sparks had signed on to join the cast.
-Sparks' character is named Shasta.
-On August 13, Cassi Thomson joined the lead cast, replacing Tisdale as Chloe Steele.
-On August 19, 2013, Olympic bobsledder and hurdler Lolo Jones was announced as a cast member, portraying an airport gate attendant.
-On September 9, 2013, Lea Thompson was announced to portray Rayford Steele's wife, Irene.
+By October 19, 2012, Nicolas Cage was in talks to join the cast, as portraying lead character Rayford Steele.
+In December 2012, Chad Michael Murray was in talks to join the cast, to play the role of journalist Cameron "Buck" Williams.
+On January 3, 2013, Ashley Tisdale joined to play the role of Chloe Steele in the film, but later dropped out due to scheduling conflicts.
+In March 2013, Tia Mowry was in talks to join the cast.
+In August 2013 Jordin Sparks and Cassi Thomson joined the lead cast, the latter replacing Tisdale as Chloe Steele.
+On August 19, 2013, Olympic bobsledder and hurdler Lolo Jones joined the cast, portraying an airport gate attendant.
+On September 9, 2013, Lea Thompson was cast as Rayford Steele's wife, Irene.

-The character Nicolae Carpathia, the critical antagonist in the book series and 2000 film, does not appear in the film.
+The character Nicolae Carpathia, the antagonist in the book series and 2000 film, does not appear in the film.

 Filming

-Principal photography began on August 9, 2013 in Baton Rouge, Louisiana.
+Principal photography began on August 9, 2013, in Baton Rouge, Louisiana.

 Release

-The film was theatrically released on October 3, 2014 in the United States via Stoney Lake Entertainment.
+The film was released in theaters on October 3, 2014, in the United States via Stoney Lake Entertainment.